 Lieutenant Fritz-Julius Lemp sounded the klaxon for battle stations, as U-30 dipped below the surface of the Atlantic to attack what he thought was “an armed merchant cruiser” travelling at 16 knots.
 When the U-boat was 1,600 yards from its target, Lemp “called out his firing intervals for a spread of four torpedoes”.
 Back came the message: “Torpedoes loose!”

-Greyhound, an upcoming World War Two film starring Tom Hanks, is set at the height of the Battle of the Atlantic.
+Greyhound, a World War Two film starring Tom Hanks, is set at the height of the Battle of the Atlantic.
 Read more from us:

 - The real history that inspired WW2 film Greyhound

 - The Battle of the Atlantic: the “desperate” WW2 campaign featured in Tom Hanks film Greyhound

 - Danger in the deep: key questions about the Battle of the Atlantic answered